conan-io/docs/reference/tools/env/envvars.rst

 from 7.
 Note that setting ``tools.env.virtualenv:powershell`` to ``True`` or ``False`` is deprecated as of Conan 2.11.0.

-You can also include additional arguments in ``tools.env.virtualenv:powershell`` configuration, such as ``powershell.exe -NoProfile`` or ``pwsh -NoProfile``, by specifying them as part of the configuration value.
-These arguments will be taken into account when executing the generated ``.ps1`` launchers.
+You can also include additional arguments in the ``tools.env.virtualenv:powershell`` configuration.
+For example, you can set the value to ``powershell.exe -NoProfile`` or ``pwsh -NoProfile`` by including the arguments as part of the configuration value.
+These arguments will be considered when executing the generated ``.ps1`` launchers.

 Also, by default, Conan will automatically append that launcher file path to a list that will be used to create a ``conanbuild.bat|sh|ps1`` file aggregating all the launchers in order.
 The ``conanbuild.sh|bat|ps1`` launcher